New Course Simulates Humanitarian Crisis

-Friedman, a lecturer at SIPA who directs the Humanitarian Policy Track, was speaking to a group of 30 students participating in a two-day program as a part of a new course called Humanitarian Response Simulation.
+Friedman, a lecturer at SIPA who directs the Humanitarian Policy Focus Area, was speaking to a group of 30 students participating in a two-day program as a part of a new course called Humanitarian Response Simulation.
 The simulation exercise, held January 28 and 29, was designed to give students an opportunity to put what they learn at SIPA into practice—and a glimpse at the complexities and challenges that await them in the humanitarian field.

 “Today you will be forced to make the same decision that NGOs responding to the outpouring of Rwandan refugees into Goma in 1994 had to after realizing that the aid they were providing was helping genocidaires to perpetuate further violence,” Williams said.
 “Do you fulfill the humanitarian imperative to save lives or do you let the demands of your conscience dominate and leave?
 By the end of the exercise, I want your answer.”